 For seven seasons, "Heeter" served as the studio host for all Coyotes radio broadcasts as well as the "Coyotes Wrap-Up Show" - a post-game call-in show heard on KDUS AM-1060 - now NBC Sports Radio AM 1060 - with interviews, highlights and analysis.

 Prior to becoming the Coyotes' radio play-by-play announcer, Heethuis could be heard on the air on KDUS AM-1060 during the week updating listeners with news on the Coyotes and the rest of the sports world.
 He also hosted "Coyotes Weekly" - an hour-long Coyotes magazine show on KDUS AM-1060.

 Currently in his 37th year of professional hockey broadcasting, the 60-year-old native of Muskegon, Michigan previously worked as the radio play-by-play voice for the International Hockey League's Muskegon Lumberjacks and Phoenix Roadrunners from 1984 to 1997.
 Throughout his 13-year career in the IHL, Heethuis had the opportunity to call over 1,000 regular and postseason games while earning IHL Broadcaster of the Year honors in 1994-95.

 Heethuis received a Bachelor of Arts Degree in Telecommunication from Michigan State University in 1983.
 While at MSU, he began his sports broadcasting career by calling Spartans' hockey, baseball and basketball games.

-Bob and his wife, Malissa, reside in Tempe.
+Bob and his wife, Malissa, reside in Ahwatukee.